 Simply put, a dental implant is a prosthetic tooth root.
 It is a small metal post that is somewhat screw shaped.
 In most cases, they are constructed out of surgical-grade titanium — the same material used for artificial joints.
 Implants are inserted into the jawbone during a minimally invasive surgical procedure.
 Then, over the course of a few months, they bond with the tissue around them in a process known as osseointegration.
 This replaces the missing tooth roots and creates a strong, natural foundation for the replacement tooth or teeth.
 After that, they get “restored” when a crown, bridge, or denture is placed on top of them.

 Many dental offices are able to perform only part of the dental implant process.
 They may just restore the implants after an outside specialist surgically places them in the jawbone.
 At All Dental Center in Watertown, however, we have the skills, experience, and equipment necessary to provide comprehensive implant services.
-We can spare you the hassle of traveling to another dental office and give you the peace of mind that comes from knowing that a team you know and trust will be with you throughout your entire tooth replacement journey.
+Our experienced team can be with you from the initial consultation all the way until the moment your new teeth are in place.
+Read on below to learn more about how dental implants work in Watertown.

 Dental implants offer a broad range of advantages and are superior to other tooth replacement options in a number of ways.
 Implants are:

-Dental implants can address virtually any level of tooth loss.
+Dental implants in Watertown can address virtually any level of tooth loss.
 Whether you are missing one tooth, a few teeth, or all of your teeth, you may be a candidate for them.
 When you come in for your consultation, we will carefully examine your mouth, learn about your goals, and start designing your custom treatment plan.
 Some patients need some preliminary procedures before they can move forward with implants, but most adults with missing teeth do qualify for this treatment!

 To replace a single tooth, we insert one dental implant in the jawbone.
-After a healing period of a few months, it integrates with the surrounding tissue, we restore it with a single, custom-made dental crown.
+After a healing period of a few months, it integrates with the surrounding tissue.
+Thereafter, we can restore it with a single, custom-made dental crown.
 Although an implant can cost more than a traditional three-unit bridge, it is the better option.
 A regular bridge is neither as strong nor as long-lasting as an implant.
 Moreover, while a traditional bridge requires that the supporting teeth be significantly modified, a dental implant allows the nearby teeth to remain intact.

 If your missing teeth are all adjacent to one another, we may use an implant-supported bridge to replace them.
-This type of restoration usually consists of two crowns, which are supported by dental implants, at each end of the gap.
-Between the crowns are one or more artificial teeth that finish filling in the empty space
+This type of restoration usually consists of two crowns, which are supported by dental implants, one at each end of the gap.
+Between the crowns are one or more pontics (artificial teeth) that finish filling in the empty space.

 With the All-on-4 procedure, we place four dental implants into the jaw at places where the bone is naturally thickest and strongest.
 On the same day as the placement surgery, we attach a temporary denture to the implants.
 After osseointegration, we provide a permanent denture.